ezatechbd/ams_privacy_policy/README.md

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

-# How Can You Contact US About This Notice?
+# How Can You Contact Us About This Notice?

 If you have questions or comments about this notice, you may email us at **support@atilimited.net** or by post to: